 Cunninghame Arm Foot Bridge

-The Cunninghame Arm Foot Bridge is the bridge that connects the town centre and the sand dunes.
-The walk around the jetty and on the footbridge is definitely a must when in Lakes Entrance.
+The Cunninghame Arm Foot Bridge serves as the link between the town center and the sand dunes.
+Taking a stroll around the jetty and across the footbridge is unquestionably a must-do when visiting Lakes Entrance.

 - Address: 591 Esplanade, Lakes Entrance VIC 3909.